 Select Verbose accelerator builds to display progress information using code generation, and to see the compiler options in use.

-In the Simulink® editor window, select File > Simulink Preferences.
+In the Simulink® Editor window, on the Modeling tab, select Environment > Simulink Preferences.

 The Simulink Preferences window appears.